-MCHS at HCC Gulfton understands that scholars' physiological, safety, belonging and esteem needs must be met for learning to be optimized.
-We also believe that relationships and secure attachments are the cornerstone of students' academic success and social and emotional wellbeing.
+MCHS at HCC Gulfton understands that scholars' physiological, safety, belonging and esteem needs must be met to optimize learning.
+We also believe that relationships and secure attachments are the cornerstones of students' academic success and social and emotional well-being.

-MCHS staff participates in Empathy School training with the goal educating the scholars holistically through the four components of empathy: perspective taking, recognizing others' feelings, communicating understanding, and staying out of judgement.
+MCHS staff participates in Empathy School training with the goal of educating the scholars holistically through the four components of empathy: perspective taking, recognizing others' feelings, communicating understanding, and staying out of judgment.

-MCHS curricula aims to improve the mental wellbeing of our students by incorporating mindfulness practices daily as part of instructional time.
+MCHS curriculum aims to improve the mental well-being of our students by incorporating mindfulness practices daily as part of instructional time.

-SCHOOL YEAR 2022-2023
+SCHOOL YEAR 2023-2024

 The school calendar shall comply with the minimum requirement set forth by the State of Texas.
-School shall begin on August 22, 2022, and conclude on May 31, 2023.
+School shall begin on August 28, 2023, and conclude on June 5, 2024.
 Our campus will not participate in HISD Early Dismissal Days.